-- (11) It should only be possible to apply for admission as a seasonal worker while the applicant is residing outside the territory of the Member States.
-However, this Directive should not prevent Member States from allowing employment, for the purpose of seasonal work and in accordance with national law, of third-country nationals already legally residing in the territory of the Member State concerned. - (12) The Directive should not affect, where granted, the rights of third-country nationals already legally staying in a Member State to work. - (13) The Directive should provide for a flexible entry system based on demand and objective criteria, such as a valid work contract or a binding job offer that specifies the level of remuneration applicable to seasonal workers in the sector concerned. - (14) Member States should have the possibility to apply a test demonstrating that a post cannot be filled from within the domestic labour market. - (14a) Member States should be able to reject an application for admission in particular when the third-country national has not complied with the obligation arising from a previous admission decision as a seasonal worker to return to a third country on the expiry of a long-stay visa or a seasonal worker permit. - (14b) Member States should be able to require the employer to cooperate with the competent authorities and to provide all relevant information needed for granting, withdrawal or extension/renewal of the authorisation for [...] admission as a seasonal worker in order to prevent possible abuse and misuse of the procedure set out in this Directive. - (15) Provision for a single procedure leading to one combined permit encompassing both stay and work permit, should contribute to simplifying the rules currently applicable in Member States.
-This should not affect the right of Member States to determine the national authorities and the way they should be involved in the single procedure, in accordance with national specificities of administrative organization and practice.
+- (12b) In the case of Member States applying the Schengen acquis in full both the Visa Code and the Schengen Borders Code apply.
+In the case of Member States not applying the Schengen acquis in full, with the exception of UK and Ireland, only the Schengen Borders Code applies.
+The provisions of the Schengen acquis referred to in the present Directive belong to that part of the Schengen acquis in which Ireland and the United Kingdom do not take part and therefore these provisions do not apply to them. - (13) The Directive should provide for a flexible entry system based on demand and objective criteria, such as a valid work contract or a binding job offer that specifies the level of remuneration applicable to seasonal workers in the sector concerned. - (14) Member States should have the possibility to apply a test demonstrating that a post cannot be filled from within the domestic labour market. - (14a) Member States should be able to reject an application for admission in particular when the third-country national has not complied with the obligation arising from a previous admission decision as a seasonal worker to return to a third country on the expiry of an authorisation for the purpose of seasonal work. - (14b) Member States should be able to require the employer to cooperate with the competent authorities and to provide all relevant information needed for granting, withdrawal or extension/renewal of the authorisation for the purpose of seasonal work in order to prevent possible abuse and misuse of the procedure set out in this Directive. - (15) Provision for a single procedure leading to one combined permit encompassing both stay and work permit, should contribute to simplifying the rules currently applicable in Member States.
+This should not affect the right of Member States to determine the national authorities and the way they should be involved in the single procedure, in accordance with national specificities of administrative organisation and practice.